 For the IGCSE examination a grade is awarded for two papers - Coursework- 50% and an exam- 50%.
-For the course work students submit 4 A2 sheets and a final piece.
-For the exam students have to pick an exam question set by Cambridge, produce 2 A2 sheets of preparatory work and then complete a final piece in exam conditions over 8 hours.
+For the course work students submit 4-8 A2 sheets and a final piece.
+For the exam students have to pick an exam question set by Cambridge, produce 2-4 A2 sheets of preparatory work and then complete a final piece in exam conditions over 8 hours.

-Students who have completed this course and achieved a good grade have gone on to follow IB Diploma Visual Arts where there is a choice of HL or SL.
+Students who have completed this course have gone on to study the IB Diploma Visual Arts where there is a choice of HL or SL.